What Is The Best Way To Prevent Poor Food Safety?

 5. Proper Food Storage Practices

 Storing food correctly involves more than just maintaining the right temperature—it also means organizing items based on their type to prevent cross-contamination.
 For instance, dry items like herbs and spices should always be stored in sealed containers or bottles and kept on dry shelves, away from any sources of moisture.
-Exposure to moisture can lead to spoilage as these items may absorb dampness from nearby wet ingredients.
+Exposure to moisture can lead to spoilage, as these items may absorb dampness from nearby wet ingredients.

 When it comes to refrigerator storage, careful placement is essential.
 In a multi-tier refrigerator with adjustable shelving, ready-to-eat foods such as cooked meats should be stored on the top shelves.
 These items won’t undergo further cooking, so they must be kept away from potential contaminants.
 Meanwhile, raw foods like uncooked meats, poultry, and seafood should be stored on the bottom shelves.
-This reduces the risk of juices dripping onto other foods and ensures that raw items, which require thorough cooking, don’t contaminate ready-to-eat meals.
+This procedure reduces the risk of juices dripping onto other foods and ensures that raw items, which require thorough cooking, don’t contaminate ready-to-eat meals.

-6. Cook Foods to Safe Temperatures
+6. Cook Foods At Safe Temperatures.

 7 .
 Prevent Cross-Contamination